-Measure Authoring Tool (MAT) Output/Health Quality Measure Format (HQMF)

-- CMS Consensus-based entity feasibility scorecard or other quantitative evidence indicating that the measure can be reported by the intended reporting entities - Bonnie test cases for this measure, with 100% logic coverage - Attestation that value sets are published in Value Set Authority Center
+- Measure Authoring Development Integrated Environment (MADiE) Output/Health Quality Measure Format (HQMF) - CMS Consensus-based entity feasibility scorecard or other quantitative evidence indicating that the measure can be reported by the intended reporting entities - Test cases exported from MADiE, with 100% coverage/100% passing both QRDA and Excel format - Attestation that value sets are published in Value Set Authority Center

-Would measures without complete MAT/HQMF specification, but in development, be worth submitting?
-Yes, please submit measures via CMS MERIT and follow the guidance in the 2024 MERIT Data Template in Word that is available on the Pre-Rulemaking Webpage on the MMS Hub and in CMS MERIT.
+Would measures without complete MADiE/HQMF specification, but in development, be worth submitting?
+Yes, please submit measures via CMS MERIT and follow the guidance in the 2025 MERIT Data Template in Word that is available on the Pre-Rulemaking Webpage on the MMS Hub and in CMS MERIT.

-Can the MAT be used to author any measure, or is the MAT only for authoring electronic clinical quality measures (eCQMs)?
-Submitters should include MAT numbers for eCQM submissions only.
-Candidate eCQMs must have a MAT number.
+Can MADIE be used to author any measure, or is MADIE only for authoring electronic clinical quality measures (eCQMs)?
+Submitters should include the CMS ID found in MADIE for eCQM submissions only.
+Candidate eCQMs must have a CMS ID found in MADIE.